cstevens-io/cstevens-io.github.io/source/notes/publish-this-site.rst

    cat ${HOME}/.kube/config | base64

 Create a new environment variable on travis-ci called KUBE_CONFIG and in the VALUE field paste in the base64 encoded config file.
-Then update your .travis.yaml file to include the ``install`` section that will download the latest ``kubectl``, the kubernetes client, and echo the value of KUBE_CONFIG into a spot where it can be read by ``kubectl``
+Then update your .travis.yaml file to include in the ``install`` section commands that will download the latest ``kubectl``, the kubernetes client, and echo the value of KUBE_CONFIG into a spot where it can be read by ``kubectl``.

 .. code-block:: text